sindrethronaes/TDT4171/README.md

 # TDT4171 - Artificial Intelligence Methods

-This folder contain all deliverables for the couse Artificial Intelligence Methods for Spring 2023
+This folder contains all deliverables for the couse Artificial Intelligence Methods for Spring 2023